kdv123/HoloSurfaceKeyboard/README.md

 Participants were asked to copy 12 sentences in each condition.

+The file QR_Code.pdf can be used to print the QR code that the application uses to spatially locate the keyboard.

 To renew certificate:
 1. Delete certificate from folder hierarchy
 2. Run new build in Unity